dreakian/python_practice_challenges/README.md

 This file will be updated to reflect my progress in completing the challenges from this book.

 Below is the table of contents for the document.
-An "--- COMPLETE" indicates a completed section.

 Part 1: Learning Python